Defense Mechanisms that Addicts Use To Avoid Treatment

 Combating and overcoming an alcoholic’s or addict’s defense mechanisms will not happen in a single meeting, confrontation, or therapy session.
 Often, people have to challenge an addict will multiple times before he’s able to come to terms with his denial and substance abuse problems.
 Defense mechanisms will arise at all stages of rehab and recovery and they can even keep an alcoholic or addict from experiencing real sobriety, even after he has stopped using alcohol and drugs for a long period of time.
 Recovery counselors and drug treatment therapists understand this challenge and will best be able to help an addict to get past his reliance on the defense mechanisms that keep him from enjoying a sober life.

 If someone close to you has challenged your habitual drug or alcohol use and you have responded with any degree of defensiveness, you should understand that you are exhibiting a classic symptom of addiction.
-Contact the counselors and therapists at the Houston drug rehab, Last Resort Recovery Center at 512-750-6750 for a better understanding of the toxicity of defense mechanisms and addiction.
+Contact the counselors and therapists at the Texas drug rehab, Last Resort Recovery Center at 512-750-6750 for a better understanding of the toxicity of defense mechanisms and addiction.